mikeyhavoc/the_hub/_drafts/rush-similar.md

 ### Attention::Attention

 Well, I now know you met _Gor-gol_.
 He is not as nice nor as evil as he seems.
 I would never trust him though.
 He will appear many times on your journey, watch out for his 'Trades'.
 Because nothing is free, everything comes at a cost journeyman.
 Next, never forget a 'carry over today is worth much tomorrow'.
 This might not make sense now but it will in due time.
 Also, do not trust anyone from the Crym-nombylia.
 They seem quite honest, friendly, and out to help..but well you will understand if you choose otherwise.

+### Why..Yes Why

+So.. you never understood why did you?
+Well, it is quite simple honestly.
+You have to reach the end destination to understand though.
+That is not for a gatekeeper to explain.
+Especially the originator, I only keep origin gate open. that is my job.
+Sorry, you have to meet the destinatior to grasp.
+Just remember your part of the story now to and at the end you might become a gatekeepr too.
+It is part of the gig.

+Drinking mini-similarity, is not just rainbows and butterflies, it is like a beacon. your now one of the chosen. ::look around::.
+I know _Gor-gol_ did not tell you what you were getting into.
+He never told me either.
+But hey that is part of the adventure.
+You will see after the light.
+But do not worry about it now.
+Just enjoy the fucking ride.

+## Farewells